MarcCoquand/Blog/site/posts/allvariantsofvariants.md

     | Int: boolOrInt(int)
 ```

+`boolOrInt('a)` is a variant with two constructors but with a twist.
+Notice that
-Notice that the variant now has a return type of `boolOrInt('a)`.
-This value can
+the variant has a return type, `boolOrInt('a)`.
+The return type can be used to
-be extracted:
+create a function that depending on the variant produces a different type.

 ```
 let evaluate = (boolOrInt: boolOrInt('a)): 'a =>